ArnisLielturks/Urho3D-Project-Template/README.md

 * UI Window management
 * LUA/AS mods with hot-reload
 * Sound management
-* Controller handling with input mapping
+* Input mapping
 * Splitscreen support
 * Achievement logic
 * Console command management
 * INI configuration file loading/saving
-* Settings window to configure all aspect of the engine
+* Settings window to configure all aspects of the engine
 * UI Joystick controls

 ## How to build